top of page

 Britnee Byron, PhD Psychology

-Supervisors Dr. Erinn Hawkins, Professor Melanie Zimmer-Gembeck
+Supervisors: Dr. Erinn Hawkins, Professor Melanie Zimmer-Gembeck

 Measuring parent-child attachment: A useful method for clinicians